All About CapEX – Capital Expenditures

 – expenditures to increase future growth.

 The cost of capital can be both tangible and intangible, such as machinery or a patent.
-Capital expenditures, both intangible and tangible, are normally regarded assets since they may be sold if necessary.
+Capital expenditures, both intangible and tangible, are normally regarded as assets since they may be sold if necessary.

 Funds spent on repairs or on continuing and routine asset maintenance are not classified as capital expenses and must be reported in the income statement whenever they are incurred as a result of repairs and maintenance.